telicent-oss/grype-action/README.md

 Here we are configuring the action to retrieve remote VEX statements from the `telicent-oss/telicent-base-images` and `telicent-oss/smart-caches-core` repositories `main` branches.

-Notice that for this to work we need to set the `gh-user` and `gh-token` inputs to custom values, in this example these reference some Action secrets that have been created.
+Notice that for this to work you **MAY** need to set the `gh-user` and `gh-token` inputs to custom values, in this example these reference some Action secrets that have been created.
 The token passed in as the `gh-token` input **MUST** have the ability to read the contents of this repository, it **MUST** also have the ability to read packages from repositories as the `trivy` and `vexctl` command line tools needed are installed via querying the GitHub Releases API, see [Token Permissions](#github-token-permissions) for more information on this.

 Note that if any of the specified repositories does not exist, does not have the referenced branch, or no `.vex/` directory exists on that branch then a build warning is issued e.g.